 The Silicone compounds exhibit excellent resistance to temperature extremes from

 -150°F to +500°F. Certain compounds have been developed to operate outside this range.
-Silicone is not recommended for dynamic service due to its poor abrasion resistance, tensile strength and tear resistance.
-Silicone is utilized in applications, which expose seals to high temperature dry heat, ozone and weathering.
+Silicone is not recommended for dynamic service due to its poor abrasion resistance, tensile strength, and tear resistance.
+Silicone is utilized in applications, which expose seals to high-temperature dry heat, ozone, and weathering.

 This compound found broad acceptance in applications requiring excellent resistance to Skydrol and other phosphate ester fluids at higher temperatures.
 In addition, o-rings in these compounds exhibit excellent resistance to automotive brake fluids and steam.
-Ethylene Propylene compounds are also recommended in applications requiring resistance in hot water/steam, weather, ozone, abrasion, tear and tensile strength.
+Ethylene Propylene compounds are also recommended in applications requiring resistance in hot water/steam, weather, ozone, abrasion, tear, and tensile strength.
 EPDM has a temperature range of -65°F to +300°F.

-Neoprene was the earliest of the volume American synthetic elastomers.
+Neoprene was the earliest of the volume of American synthetic elastomers.
 Neoprene compounds exhibit fair oil resistance, good ozone and weather resistance.
 Neoprenes are used in refrigeration systems due to their resistance to refrigerants such as Freon.
 Due to its relatively low cost and broad temperature range, Neoprene is popular in many general service applications.
 The temperature range for Neoprene is -65°F to +250/300°F.

 Polyurethane compounds exhibit high tensile strength, excellent abrasion and tear strength making it the toughest of the elastomers.
 Compression set and heat resistance are inferior to other elastomers such as Nitrile.
 These materials may be suitable for hydraulic applications, which exhibit abrasive contaminants or shock loads.
 The service temperature range for these compounds is -65°F to +212°F.